 While at Harvard, Maddie completed internships at McChrystal Group and Wolverine Worldwide, a leading branded apparel company.

 Michelle Smith is an Associate at McChrystal Group specializing in effective communication systems.
-Michelle is currently supporting clients in the healthcare sector, and has previously worked with an industry-leading mining company.
+Michelle is currently supporting one of the largest snack companies in the United States.
+Previously, she advised clients in the healthcare sector and an industry-leading mining company.

 Prior to joining McChrystal Group, Michelle worked for multiple non-profit organizations, including living in Ghana where she worked in technology education and marketing.